-This vegan puttanesca pasta is full of bold, briny flavor.
-It’s a delicious and hearty plant-based version of a classic, Italian-inspired pasta dish.
-Unlike traditional puttanesca sauce, this vegan version is made without anchovies but has no shortage of flavor, thanks to generous amounts of capers and olives in the sauce.
+This vegan puttanesca sauce without anchovies is full of bold, briny flavor.
+It’s a delicious and hearty plant-based version of a classic, Italian-inspired dish.
+This sauce has no shortage of flavor, thanks to generous amounts of capers and olives in the sauce.

-If you’re looking for a side dish or first course to pair with this puttanesca pasta, try some salad greens tossed with this simple maple vinaigrette dressing.
+Toss this sauce with any type of pasta you like.
+This recipe makes enough sauce for six servings of pasta.
+And if you’re looking for a first course to pair with this puttanesca pasta, try some salad greens tossed with this simple maple vinaigrette dressing.
 It’s easy to make and has a satisfying balance of sweet and savory flavors.

 How to make it

-This dish is really easy to make.
+This puttanesca sauce without anchovies is really easy to make.
 Start by sautéing some garlic in a bit of extra virgin olive oil in a large pot on the stove.
 Don’t allow the garlic to brown, just give it a quick sauté to cook the garlic through.

 Next you’ll add the strained tomatoes, dried oregano, and dried chilli flakes.
 You can substitute crushed tomatoes if you can’t find any strained tomatoes (I like the strained tomatoes sold in glass jars that are made with Italian tomatoes).